rtm-rs/rtm-rs.github.io/source/content/docs/learn/introduction.md

 Ruby Object Mapper (rom-rb) is a *fast* ruby persistence library with the goal of providing powerful object mapping capabilities without limiting the full *power* of the underlying datastore.

-More specifically, ROM exists to:
+More specifically, RTM exists to:

 * Isolate the application from persistence details
 * Provide minimum infrastructure for mapping and persistence